Social Worker in Cheltenham

 It is a legal requirement, under the Immigration Act 2016, that anyone appointed to a ‘customer facing role’ must be able to demonstrate an ability to fulfil all spoken aspects of the role with confidence in fluent English.

-Social Worker employer: Gloucestershire County Council
+Social Worker in Cheltenham employer: Gloucestershire County Council

 Gloucestershire County Council is an exceptional employer for Social Workers, offering a supportive and innovative work environment where your contributions truly make a difference in the lives of individuals.
 With a commitment to employee growth, full training, and a relocation allowance of up to £8,000, we ensure that our staff feel valued and empowered.
 Nestled in the picturesque Cotswolds, our location provides a perfect blend of rural charm and urban convenience, making it an ideal place to live and work.